cheeriojs/cheerio/Readme.md

     var cheerio = require('cheerio'),
         $ = cheerio.load('<ul id = "fruits">...</ul>');

-You can override the default parsing options by passing them as a second parameter:
+By default, cheerio's parser will ignore whitespace, you can override this default by setting the second parameter:

     $ = cheerio.load('<ul id = "fruits">...</ul>', { ignoreWhitespace: false });

-The default parsing option is `{ ignoreWhitespace: true }`.

 Optionally, you can also load in the HTML by passing the string as the context: